JadedPigeon/Zudoku/README.md

 - Reset button to go back to original board they started with
 - Save/load
 - Undo button
 - Bug: Click valid cell, click another cell in the same box that would be valid if the first click wasn't made.
 Erase first click.
-Second click still shows red
+Second click still shows red (Ignoring this defect for now because it's not a common workflow and the work around is to simply erase the number and enter it again)
+- Bug: If a dupe is marked red and you changet the selected number it changes back to light gray